MARRIAGE LAWS IN NIGERIA

 Marriage in the English dictionary is defined as the legally or formally recognized union of two people as partners.
 It is also called matrimony or wedlock and this union establishes rights and obligations between the two people who are married and just like every other contract entered into by parties, it is guided by certain laws.
-The aim of this article is to give you an overview of the marriage laws in Nigeria and the procedure for getting married in Nigeria
+The aim of this write-up is to give a brief overview of the marriage laws in Nigeria and the procedure for getting married in Nigeria

 TYPES OF MARRIAGES IN NIGERIA

 Broadly speaking there are two types of marriages in Nigeria, which are Marriage under the Act, which is known as Statutory Marriage and there is also the Traditional/Customary marriage.
 Traditional/Customary marriage is a wedding ceremony that has been conducted in accordance with the customs of the bride and groom’s families.
-Customary laws regulate it but the Marriage Act, the Matrimonial Causes Act, and the Matrimonial Causes Rules regulate statutory marriages.
+Customary laws regulate it but the Marriage Act and the Matrimonial Causes Act regulate statutory marriages.